Kitware/VTK/Documentation/dev/build.md

 VTK supports all of the common generators supported by CMake.
 The Ninja, Makefiles, and Visual Studio generators are the most well-tested however.

+Note that VTK does not support in-source builds, so you must have a build tree that is not the source tree.

 ### Prerequisites

 VTK only requires a few packages in order to build in general, however